nicolashefti/sandbox/devops/README.md

 [Oh, shit, git!](http://ohshitgit.com/), helpful commands when you screwed with Git.

-[OneFlow](http://endoflineblog.com/oneflow-a-git-branching-model-and-workflow), a Git branching model and workflow
+[OneFlow](http://endoflineblog.com/oneflow-a-git-branching-model-and-workflow), a Git branching model and workflow.
+Simplier, yet powerful alternative to Gitflow.